 As we move into the second stage we will go into more details in these six areas, while continuing to work with all six as a whole as well.

-- VTC music: ‘Your music can never be more or less than you as a human being’ – Nadia Boulanger to Quincy Jones in 1954.
+1. VTC music: ‘Your music can never be more or less than you as a human being’ – Nadia Boulanger to Quincy Jones in 1954.
 Where is your music coming from?
+The formless forms of Vocal Tai Chi.

-- VTC therapeutic: Listening to people speak and sound, under their words and their ‘presenting voice’, reading timbres, how do we see the signs, intervene, demonstrate, inspire, wait, contain, invite self-reflection and insight.
+3. VTC therapeutic: Listening to people speak and sound, under their words and their ‘presenting voice’, reading timbres, how do we see the signs, intervene, demonstrate, inspire, wait, contain, invite self-reflection and insight.
+Continue using the Mandala of Being, created by Richard Moss.

 HOMEWORK between Modules 2 and 3

 1. Start working with your practice clients.
-Find one or if you can two clients.
+You will have one local client in your home neighbourhood and one London client with whom you can work on an off day of the modules.
 Plan at least 2 sessions with each, preferably 4, 5 or more sessions with each of them (some can be online if needed) before Module 3.
 (You have six weeks!)

 Module 3